What is the Drinking Age in Countries Around the World?

 The drinking age in Singapore is 18 years old.
 Only adults over the age of 18 can consume alcohol in venues with licenses.
 Individuals under the age of 18 can purchase some food products containing alcohol, such as alcoholic ice cream.
 To purchase alcohol, an individual must show proof of age in the form of an NRIC identification card, a driver’s license, or a passport.

-There are no alcohol drinking laws in China.
-Alcohol is available in most stores seven days a week and can be drank both publicly and privately.
-There is no minimum age to purchase alcohol in the country, and it is widely available and advertised.
+Up until 2006 there was no minimum drinking age in China.
+However, a law in 2006 passed prohibiting people under 18 from consuming alcohol.
+Alcohol is available in most stores seven days a week and can be drunk both publicly and privately.
+Alcohol is widely available and advertised.

 South Korea has a legal drinking age of 20 years old.
 However, to properly understand the law concerning the legal drinking age in Korea, one must first understand the Korean age-counting system.
-Everyone in Korea is one or two years older than their birth year as time spent in the womb counts and is added to their age, so everyone in the country is one year old at the time of birth.
+Through an unusual and unique way to count age everyone in Korea is one or two years older than their birth year.
 For non-residents, the drinking age is 19 years old.

 State-by-state, the legal drinking age in India ranges from 18 to 25 years.
 The government recently approved a new excise policy that allows the opening of new stores and more extensive sales of alcohol.
 Bihar, Gujarat, Tripura, Lakshadweep, Mizoram, and Nagaland forbid alcohol.
 Additionally, it is illegal in several Manipur districts.
 Specific laws govern each Indian state.
 The Uttar Pradesh Excise Act 1910, for instance, regulates the alcohol industry in India’s largest state.
 Underage males and females cannot work in places that sell alcohol under the Act.
 Another intriguing provision in the Act is the prohibition on liquor advertising.

-The Prohibition Order of 1979 made drinking illegal for Muslims in Pakistan.
-Those convicted of consuming alcohol face 80 lashes under the penal code.
+The Prohibition Order of 1979 made drinking alcohol illegal for Muslims in Pakistan.
+Up until 2009 the punishment for consuming alcohol was 80 lashes.
 It is, however, served to foreigners in five-star hotels.

 In Thailand, the legal drinking age is 20 years old.
 Public locations such as parks and schools prohibit the consumption of alcohol.
 There is also a time limit for stores to sell alcohol.
 During the pandemic, Thai authorities noticed an uptick in the online sale of alcohol that was unrestricted by location or age.
 This scenario makes existing laws difficult to enforce.
 New regulations now carry a maximum fine of 10,000 baht ($320) and a prison sentence of up to six months.